Checkio-Game-Missions/checkio-empire-flatten-dict/info/description.md

  "additional/place/cell": "2"}
 ```

-We've already written the code for this task, but it has a bug.
+Our master server has already written the code for this task, but it has a bug in it.

 **You need to find and fix this bug.**